After you created a project in LoadNinja, you need to create a test. In LoadNinja, you can create UI tests or API tests:

 Click to finish the recording for now.

-In the subsequent dialog, enter the name of your script (select a descriptive name), and make sure that your project is selected in the Project drop-down list.
-Then, click Save Script and Continue:
+In the subsequent dialog, enter the name of your test (select a descriptive name), and make sure that your project is selected in the Project drop-down list.
+Then, click Save Test and Continue:

-OK, you have recorded and saved your first script.
-Now, we can create a load testing scenario.
+OK, you have recorded and saved your first UI test.
+Now, we will create a load testing scenario.